Proper Physical Fit for BTE & RIC Hearing Aids

 - An open dome (big holes in the skirt) makes speech sounds sharper at normal conversational volumes.
 Open domes allow much of the sound from low frequencies, usually noise, to bounce out of the ear canal just as it does naturally.
 Feedback, or squealing, can occur at a lower overall volume with an open dome than with a closed one with smaller diameter or no holes in the skirt.

 - Closed domes hold more sound energy in the ear canal than open domes do.
 This means that the user will perceive a higher volume with closed domes than with open domes at the same volume control setting.
 Closed domes give the wearer more room to turn up the hearing aid overall volume before feedback becomes a problem.
-Some closed domes have overlapping pedals instead of a full skirt, these are called Tulip domes.
+Some closed domes have overlapping petals instead of a full skirt, these are called Tulip domes.

 We recommend experimenting with the extra domes supplied with your new hearing aids.
 Use the following as a starting point;